aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mobi-to-xltm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a MOBI to XLTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert</h2>

+Python developers often need to convert MOBI files to XLTM format for various reasons.
+MOBI is a popular format for e-books, but it is not compatible with Microsoft Excel.
+XLTM is a Microsoft Excel template format, which is used to store data in a structured way.
+Converting MOBI to XLTM allows developers to easily access and manipulate the data stored in the MOBI file.

+<h2>How Aspose.Total Helps for MOBI to XLTM Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert MOBI file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of APIs that can help developers automate the conversion process from MOBI to XLTM.
+It consists of two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert the MOBI file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This API is easy to use and provides a wide range of features that can help developers to quickly and easily convert MOBI files to XLTM format.

 {{% /blocks/products/pf/feature-page-summary %}}